ansible/dispatcherd/docs/config.md

 > Dispatcher not configured, set DISPATCHER_CONFIG_FILE or call dispatcher.config.setup

-This is an error because dispatcher does not have information to connect to a message broker.
+This errors because dispatcher does not know how to connect to a message broker.
-In the case of postgres, that information is the connection information (host, user, password, etc) as well as the pg_notify channel to send the message to.
+For the demo, that would be the postgres host, user, password, etc., as well as the pg_notify channel to send the message to.

 ### Ways to configure

 #### From file

-The provided entrypoint `dispatcher-standalone` can only use a file, which is how the demo works.
 The demo runs using the `dispatcher.yml` config file at the top-level of this repo.

 You can do the same thing in python by: